 Welcome to the ANU College of Law

-As you commence your undergraduate study, you join a community of people who are committed to lifelong learning.
+As you commence your postgraduate study in the Master of Laws (LLM) program, you join a community of people who are committed to lifelong learning.
 There are no limits to achievement and if you are committed, passionate and work hard, you can achieve your greatest potential at ANU.

 Have you accepted your Offer?

-After you apply or transfer to the Bachelor of Law (Hons) program you will be sent an outcome to your nominated personal email address for new students, or your ANU email for existing ANU students.
+After you apply or transfer to the LLM program you will be sent an outcome to your nominated personal email address for new students, or your ANU email for existing ANU students.

 If successful, you will need to follow the instructions in your offer to accept it.
 Once accepted, your Welcome email which contains your password and Student ID.

 Activate your ANU email to receive important information